We continue from Japan.

 The AmeriCannon American Pale Ale is another solid selection that might be more bitter than you’re expecting given the style with citrus up front, bread-y malts in the middle, and a dry finish.

-Anyone that enjoys beer should consider the flight.
+Anyone who enjoys beer should consider the flight.

 Mer Soleil Reserve Chardonnay – $6